Gunivers/Bookshelf/docs/contribute/tree-structure.md

 # 🌳 Tree structure

-Bookshelf respects a certain tree structure which can be similar to the Java packages, called "modules" in this project.
+Bookshelf respects a certain tree structure which can be similar to Java packages, called "modules" in this project.
 The added features must therefore be positioned in these various modules according to their usefulness.

+---

+**Module requirements:**

+- Each module should declare a metadata file, as detailled in the [metadata page](project:metadata.md).

 - Each module should be responsible for loading and unloading itself.
 This means that each module must redefine objectives, constants, and everything else that is needed.

-- Each module should declare a metadata file, as detailled in the [metadata page](project:metadata.md).
+- Each module should have a help function tag, a load function tag (responsible for loading the module and its dependencies) and an unload function tag.

+**Feature requirements:**

 - Each feature function should have its own function tag.

-- Each module should have a help function tag, a load function tag (responsible for loading the module and its dependencies) and an unload function tag.

 - A feature is equal to a unique utility, so we should not hesitate to decompose its features in order to make it more readable and to promote reusability.